SathishKumar18597/SathishKumar18597/README.md

 - 👋 Hi, I’m @SathishKumar18597
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Coding and pentesting
--🌱 I’m currently learning Java and SQL(Oracel)
+-🌱 I’m current working on java and Javascript based projects
-- 💞️ I’m looking to collaborate on Java Projects
+- 💞️ I’m looking to collaborate Projects on both java and javascript
 - 📫 How to reach me @ sathish18597@gmail.com

 <!---